ExtensionEngine/tech-guide/recipes/automated-testing.md

 ### E2E Tests

-These tests are executed within a browser environment (Playwright, Selenium, etc.).
+E2E tests are executed in a browser environment using tools like Playwright, Selenium, or similar frameworks.
 The purpose of these tests is to make sure that interacting with the application UI produces the expected result, verifying the application’s functionality from a user’s perspective.

 Usually, these tests will cover a large portion of the codebase with least amount of code.
 Because of that, they can be the first tests to be added to